samhi113-n320/baklava/readme.md

 ### Design Choices

 Our color pallete consisted of #443311, #ffaa44, #ddaa77, and just a hint of css's standard lightgreen, #90ee90.
 These colors resemble the golden, flaky brilliance of baklava's bread with the hint of pistachio to top it off.
+An uncommon delight, this pallete, similar to a certain dessert.

 ### Members & Responsibilities